JuliaWaveScattering/MultipleScattering.jl/docs/src/example/helmholtz-resonator/resonator.md

 savefig("Resonator.png")
 ```
 ![Resonator](Resonator.png)

-We then generate the scattered field for incoming plane waves at different frequencies.
+Next we calculate the scattered field for an incoming plane wave at different frequencies.

 ```julia
 host_medium = Acoustic(2; ρ=1.0, c=1.0); # medium of the background, 2 is the dimension of the setting.